hypre-space/hypredrive/docs/usrman-src/library_examples.rst

 By default, we use equal-order bilinear (Q1) finite elements for both velocity and pressure on a structured quadrilateral mesh.
 This violates the Ladyzhenskaya-Babuška-Brezzi (LBB) inf-sup condition, requiring stabilization to obtain a well-posed system.
-In this discretization, the three degrees of freedom ``(u, v, p)`` are interleaved at every node and the pressure is pinned at a reference node.
+In this discretization, the driver interleaves the three degrees of freedom ``(u, v, p)`` at every node.
+It pins the pressure at a reference node.

-Alternatively, the driver supports an inf-sup stable Q2-Q1 (Taylor-Hood) discretization via the ``-disc q2q1`` command line option, which requires no stabilization.
-The ``-n`` option then gives the pressure (bilinear) grid, while the velocity (biquadratic) grid has ``(2*nx - 1) x (2*ny - 1)`` nodes.
-Because the two fields live on staggered grids with different numbers of unknowns, the degrees of freedom are stored in a block layout — ``(u, v)`` pairs interleaved over the velocity nodes followed by the pressure block — and the dof types are communicated to hypredrive with explicit labels (``HYPREDRV_LinearSystemSetDofmap()`` with ``u = 0``, ``v = 1``, ``p = 2``) instead of the interleaved dofmap helper.
-Moreover, the pressure is *not* pinned in this mode: since the enclosed flow determines the pressure only up to a constant, the example registers the constant pressure mode with ``HYPREDRV_LinearSystemSetNullSpace()`` and hypredrive projects it out of the solution after every solve, fixing the pressure gauge.
-The default solver configuration for ``-disc q2q1`` is a two-level MGR preconditioner with the velocity dof types as F points, the pressure as the C point, and ``blk-absrowsum`` prolongation.
-The Q2-Q1 path runs in serial and in parallel (``-P Px Py``); hypre requires at least version 3.1 for the MGR default configuration.

-The two discretizations can be compared side by side with ``examples/src/C_lidcavity/compare.sh``, which sweeps Reynolds and CFL numbers at matched velocity resolution and reports time steps, nonlinear/linear iteration counts, the final kinetic energy (a solution observable printed by the driver and comparable between the discretizations), and wall times.
+Alternatively, ``-disc q2q1`` selects an inf-sup stable Q2-Q1 Taylor-Hood discretization.
+This discretization does not require stabilization.
+The ``-n`` option gives the bilinear pressure grid.
+The biquadratic velocity grid has ``(2*nx - 1) x (2*ny - 1)`` nodes.

+The two fields use staggered grids and have different numbers of unknowns.
+Therefore, the driver stores the DOFs in a block layout.
+Interleaved ``(u, v)`` pairs come first.
+The pressure block follows them. ``HYPREDRV_LinearSystemSetDofmap`` sends explicit labels to `hypredrive`: ``u = 0``, ``v = 1``, and ``p = 2``.

+This mode does not pin pressure.
+The enclosed flow determines pressure only up to a constant.
+The driver registers this constant mode with ``HYPREDRV_LinearSystemSetNullSpace``. `hypredrive` projects the mode from each solution and fixes the pressure gauge.

+By default, Q2-Q1 uses a two-level MGR preconditioner.
+The velocity DOF types are F points, and pressure is the C point.
+Prolongation uses ``blk-absrowsum``.
+The Q2-Q1 path runs in serial or in parallel with ``-P Px Py``.
+This MGR configuration requires `hypre` 3.1 or newer.

+``examples/src/C_lidcavity/compare.sh`` compares the two discretizations at the same velocity resolution.
+It sweeps the Reynolds and CFL numbers.
+It reports time steps, nonlinear iterations, linear iterations, final kinetic energy, and elapsed times.
+The driver prints kinetic energy as a comparable solution value.

 Temporal Discretization
 ^^^^^^^^^^^^^^^^^^^^^^^

-Backward Euler (implicit, first-order) is used for time integration:
+The driver uses first-order implicit backward Euler time integration:

 .. math::

    \frac{\mathbf{u}^{n+1} - \mathbf{u}^n}{\Delta t} + (\mathbf{u}^{n+1} \cdot \nabla) \mathbf{u}^{n+1}
    - \nu \nabla^2 \mathbf{u}^{n+1} + \nabla p^{n+1} = \mathbf{0}

-The nonlinear convective term is handled by Newton iteration within each time step.
+Newton iteration handles the nonlinear convective term in each time step.

 SUPG and PSPG Stabilization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^